-Twirl Team, DanceTwirl Team, Artistic Team:
+Twirl Team, DanceTwirl Team, Twirling Corps, Artistic Group:

-- Two (2) alternate (reserve) athletes allowed. - Alternates (reserves) are considered as part of a federation's contingent. - Alternates may be used throughout the competition and between rounds.
+- One (1) Team/Corp/Group per federation.
+Two (2) alternate athletes allowed. - Alternates (reserves) are considered as part of a federation's contingent. - Alternates may be used throughout the competition and between rounds.